hellysmile/django-iron-sessions/README.rst

     tox

 *Python 3.2+ Django 1.5+ ready,
-but currently iron_core and iron_cache have some issues with Python 3*
+but currently iron_core and iron_cache have some issues with Python 3, you can check my forks*